sam-i-e/sam-i-e/README.md

 .
 * Projects that make the web feel like a playground, not a spreadsheet.

-* Ethical dark patterns (to dismantle them, obviously)..
+* Ethical dark patterns (to dismantle them, obviously).

 * Anything involving SVG, WebGL, or an excuse to use position: sticky in 3D space.